paintparty/fireworks/README.md

 <br>

-#### **`:non-coll-result-length-limit`**
+#### **`:scalar-result-print-length`**
 Defaults to `444`<br>

-Sets the max length of a non-collection value such as a string, keyword, function name, etc. Only applies when the value itself is the result of the evaluation (not nested within a data structure).
+Sets the max length of a scalarection value such as a string, keyword, function name, etc. Only applies when the value itself is the result of the evaluation (not nested within a data structure).

 <br>

-#### **`:non-coll-depth-1-length-limit`**
+#### **`:scalar-depth-1-print-length`**
 Defaults to `69`<br>

-Sets the max length of a non-collection value such as a string, keyword, function name, etc. Only applies when the value is nested one level deep inside the result, which would be a non-associative collection such as a vector or seq.
+Sets the max length of a scalarection value such as a string, keyword, function name, etc. Only applies when the value is nested one level deep inside the result, which would be a non-associative collection such as a vector or seq.

 <br>